n0tv1cky/expense-dashboard/README.md

-# Expense Tracker Chatbot - FastAPI Backend
+# Expense Tracker Chatbot

 A smart chatbot that parses natural language expense inputs and automatically adds them to your Notion expense tracker database.
+Features both a FastAPI backend and modern React frontend.

 ## Features